nglaz0v/nglaz0v/README.md

 ## Hi there👋
-- 👀 I’m interested in Data Science and Computer Vision
+- 👀 I’m interested in Data Science, Computer Vision, Generative AI
-- 🌱 I’m currently learning Machine Learning and Neural Networks
+- 🌱 I’m currently learning Bioinformatics
 <!--- - :telescope: I'm currently working on ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->